vscode-reborn-ai/vscode-reborn-ai/README.md

 ## About this fork

-This version is API **only**, you must create an OpenAI API key to use it.

 This is a fork of the popular, but now discontinued [vscode-chatgpt](https://github.com/gencay/vscode-chatgpt) extension.
 Full credit to @gencay for building the original extension and open-sourcing it.
+Note that this version is API-only, the browser code was not open-sourced by Gencay (due to OpenAI ToS issue), and I have no intention of violating OpenAI's ToS either.

+**The new "ChatGPT: Genie AI" extension**

-**Update March 20:** Gencay has released a *new* extension, "ChatGPT: Genie AI", that is a continuation of his work in an API-only format: https://github.com/ai-genie/chatgpt-vscode
+Gencay has released a *new* extension, "ChatGPT: Genie AI", that is a continuation of his work in an API-only format: https://github.com/ai-genie/chatgpt-vscode

-**What does that mean for this fork?** I'll be continuing work on this extension, I have some ideas for features that focus on automation.
+**What does that mean for this fork?**

+I'll be continuing work on this extension, I have some ideas for features that focus on automation.
 A major react refactor will be releasing soon, which sets the groundwork for a more powerful UI experience.

-I suggest taking a look at "ChatGPT: Genie AI", and if you like the UI in this "Reborn" fork, feel free to stay as well.
+**FOSS**

+As a FOSS advocate, I feel compelled to note that Genie AI is not open-source and it sounds (to me at least) like it may at some point have paid features.
+I don't have a personal issue with that, it may allow Genie AI to become far more powerful and useful to users.
+But, you can expect "Reborn" to stay FOSS for as long as I am maintainer, and if you're a fan of open-source - feedback, issues, and PRs are welcome.

 ## GPT-4